Health Services at John Cabot University

-Dr. Andrea Guerriero is a general practitioner who offers 24/7 house-calls (same day appointments).
-Free consultation is available through phone call, text message, or Whatsapp.
-The doctor may connect you with private clinics for lab works and specialists.
+Dr. Andrea Guerriero is a general practitioner who offers same day 24/7 house calls to JCU students.
+He is available to give free consultations through phone call, text message, or Whatsapp.
+The doctor is able to connect you with private clinics for lab works and to specialists.
 Dr. Guerriero also offers Acupuncture.
-The doctor can be reached by:
+He can be reached by:

 There are some private clinics in Rome that offer medical care in English and generally accept direct billing.

 See more information about English speaking clinics in Rome.

 When visiting a doctor, hospital, or clinic, please be sure to always have your passport and insurance information with you.

 Private Doctors and Medico di Base

 In many cases private doctors do not accept international payments from insurance providers and students will be asked to pay up front for the visit.
 Doctors will provide students with receipts or invoices in order to be reimbursed by the insurance provider.